pjh/kubernetes-the-hard-way/docs/09b-bootstrapping-windows-workers.md

 }'.replace('POD_CIDR', ${podCidr}).replace('POD_ENDPOINT_GW', ${podEndpointGateway})
 ```

+NOTE: if you need to edit the configuration or correct a mistake you can open
+the file using `notepad++.exe`.

-TODO: the 10.240.0.23 address needs adjusting, I think: should be e.g.
+TODO BUG: the 10.240.0.23 address needs adjusting, I think: should be e.g.
 10.240.0.21, 10.240.0.22 for worker-1, worker-2.
 Right?

 NOTE: see troubleshooting/09a-sidebar.md for debugging I did at this point.